mhilmiasyrofi/product-attribute-extraction/README.md

 ### Data Preparation

-The dataset is annotated using Enamex format.
-The preparation contains several steps, i.e. convert enamex to stanford and convert stanford to bio format.
-After performing a manual inspection on the dataset, I found that there some incorrect labellings from the raw data that cause a failure when converting the enamex into stanford format.
-To handle this, I manually fix the wrong enamex format from the original file.
+The dataset is annotated using the Enamex format.
+The preparation contains several steps, i.e., convert Enamex to Stanford and convert Stanford to BIO format.
+After performing a manual inspection on the dataset, I found that some incorrect labellings from the raw data cause a failure when converting the Enamex into Stanford format.
+To handle this, I manually fix the wrong Enamex format from the original file.

 ```
 python preprocess.py